UCB-CyberSecurity-Cohort5/elk-stack-project-hmike-rambo/README.md

 ![Final_Network_Diagram](Images/Network_Diagram.PNG)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the Elk(?) file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the docker file may be used to install only certain pieces of it, such as Filebeat.

   ![Elk_playbook](playbooks/install_elk.yml) (?)